-1290 Roanoke Street, Christiansburg, VA 24073 · 540-382-7500 · www.gandhappliance.com Find us at G&H Appliance
+1290 Roanoke Street, Christiansburg, VA 24073 · 540-382-7500 · www.gandhappliance.com

-BEHIND MC With Jon Lagse Timing is Everything The more I seek to understand my own personality, and the overall path that I took to get here, the more I realize that most everything boils down to one common denominator.
+BEHIND # MC with Jon Laaser Timing is Everything The more I seek to understand my own personality, and the overall path that I took to get here, the more I realize that most everything boils down to one common denominator.
 Timing is everything.
 It dictates how well or how poorly our relationships in life begin.
 It lays some opportunities in front of us and renders others impossibly lost behind us.
 It is the reason that, as we prepare to enter the crossover season for football and basketball-known within my office as "the whirlwind"-I become more conscience of the seemingly perfect blend of situations that timing has afforded me ... and you.
 This is not because of where I feel the respective prospects lie for Justin Fuente's and Buzz Williams' programs.
 While I expect both continue on a relatively rapid upward trajectory, it remains phenomenally difficult to predict the future in terms of wins and losses.
 Too much fragility exists to do so, as we recently witnessed with Ty Outlaw's injured knee and Divine Deablo's now-mending foot.
 All that you can do as program leaders is to put yourself in the best possible situations through recruiting and culture to give your program repeated chances.
 Both are clearly doing that.
 However, this is not a column about opportunities for wins, but rather fortuitous timing in regard to relationships.
 As I reflect on my own life, I see the breaks that timing afforded me, and also some of the challenges it presented.
-I also see times in my life when others benefitted from being around me, and certainly to the opposite extreme of that, occasions where I became a negative impact people on the ascent, both personally and on people who looked to me as a mentor.
+I also see times in my life when others benefitted from being around me, and certainly to the opposite extreme of that, occasions where I became a negative impact on people who looked to me as a mentor.